Broad Chalke Services

 Wiltshire Police Wiltshire Police have set out future plans of policing in Wiltshire, in line with the requirement to save up to £15 million over the next four years due to cuts in funding in the Policing Plan.

-Police and Crime Commissioner information site An information site about the first ever Police and Crime Commissioner for Wiltshire has been launched.
+Police and Crime Commissioner An information site about the first ever Police and Crime Commissioner for Wiltshire has been launched.
 The area on the Wiltshire Police Authority's website - www.wiltshire-pcc.gov.uk - includes details about the role and responsibilities of the Police and Crime Commissioner and how they will be scrutinised.

 Much like the previous police authority, the Police and Crime Commissioner will be responsible for overseeing Wiltshire Police on behalf of all residents in the Force area.
 They will represent people living across Wiltshire and Swindon.